mitsuba-renderer/mitsuba3/docs/index.rst

     # Render the ETC (time_bins x frequencies x 1).
 Increase spp to reduce noise.
     etc = mi.render(scene, sensor=microphone, integrator=integrator, spp=2**16)

-For a fully worked version — including a visual preview of the room and plotting the ETC — see the :doc:`rendering tutorials <src/rendering_tutorials>`.
+For a fully worked version, including a visual preview of the room and plotting the ETC, see the :doc:`rendering tutorials <src/rendering_tutorials>`.

 Citation
 --------